max1220/Buildroot-guide/README.md

  * All compiled binaries from buildroot packages
    * This would include busybox, plus any other packages you select.
      * basically everything in `/bin`, `/usr/bin`, `/usr/lib` etc.

-The generated filesystem in the default image is a tarball at:

-    ~/work/buildroot-2020.08.1/output/images/rootfs.tar

-For me, that tarball was about 2MB in the default configuration.

 ## Saving Buildroot configuration